Brother Trickster:

 People who have lived under the clutch of personal bondage to things like drug usage, childhood sexual abuse, domestic violence and alcohol usage often suffer greatly with the personal inner mental and spiritual impoverishing that the lifestyles surrounding these excesses and wounding inflict.
 As a result, there is a terrible amount of what’s called the “fearful moral inventory” in recovery circles that needs to be intentionally done.
 It’s a time of deeply personal assessment and reflection upon their unique challenges as they navigate their valleys of personal decision and struggle.

 In so doing, men and women seeking freedom from their addictions are often unable to see their way out and are so willing to receive aid and direction to that end.
 As we’ve seen, Gladstone has no compunction or reservation in boldly dictating to those who submit to their leading on how to engage reality from its own short-sighted perspective.
 The regimented lifestyle mandates of the average Gladstone drone were the most applicable admonitions which their pastoral counsel would bring forth.
 Since the cult was and is a communal group, these remonstrations emerged regularly over dinner tables, in work places and when chilling together.
-The Gladstone environment was a uniquely enveloping lifestyle where 24/7, the recovering addict or abuse victim who had taken up residence would hear their counsel drilled into them
+The Gladstone environment was a uniquely enveloping lifestyle where 24/7, the recovering addict or abuse victim who had taken up residence would hear their counsel drilled into them over and over.

 Other churches and parachurch ministries sent people to Gladstone's care whom they thought might be helped by them and these counseling and mentoring dimensions of personal ministry became distinct outreaches of genuine Christian concern by the young Gladstone disciples.
 And their example was to model what level of deference to Gladstone’s authority they needed to submit to so as to get with the program.
 They readily shared on this to those in crisis, who had the choice to meekly submit to them or to find their dissent or lament crushingly rebuked as weakness and selfishness.